Holographic-Sol/GetPyPi/README.md

-project not updated for years.
+project not updated for years and outdated. see getpypi2

 GetPyPi:
   A mass package downloader.
 This program crawls pypi.python.org for available packages and saves them to a user specified directory.